GeoscienceAustralia/ptha/ptha_access/example_event_access_scripts/multi_site_scenario_selection/example_usage.md

 The idea is that by doing this over (potentially) multiple source-zones, we should be able to make a relatively small set of scenarios with these properties:

 * For every gauge, at least one scenario has a max-stage that approximately matches the desired exceedance-rate.

-    * No scenarios exceed the desired exceedance-rate by very much at any gauge.
+* No scenarios create tsunamis exceeding the desired max-stage exceedance-rate by very much, at any gauge.

 Imagine we took that set of scenarios and computed inundation for all cases.
 Then, if we merged the results by taking the 'max' of all scenarios, the result